Katereshko/my-react-to-do-list/README.md

 ## Installation

-You can use the project on Netlify: https://katereshko-react-to-do-list.netlify.app/
+You can use this project on Netlify: https://katereshko-react-to-do-list.netlify.app/
 Or, in the project directory, you can run:

 `npm start`